 En tête à Jambes

 1967 was Pingeon’s glory year.
 The Tour de France format was changed with national teams instead of trade teams, after the organisers felt disappointed with the previous year’s format.
 130 riders rode for 13 teams representing nine nations as well as other teams like the Diables Rouges (“red devils”) and Esperanza (“hope”).
 France manager Marcel Bidot picked Pingeon but only as the team’s third rider after Aimar and Poulidor.
 Pingeon’s destiny changed on Stage 5 from Roubaix via the cobbles to Jambes in Belgium, a day that should have had L’Equipe’s Antoine Blondin in rapture only he never mentioned the racing in his column that day.
 What happened was Pingeon joined an early breakaway and went solo to win the stage and put six minutes on the main GC rivals, perhaps at the time this didn’t seem consequential but imagine a previous top-10 rider taking six minutes today on a flat stage?
 Of course back then the time gaps were bigger but this was still a coup.
-What’s certain is that Pingeon never looked back, he briefly surrendered the yellow jersey but took it back and Julio Jiménez and Felice Gimondi could only close the gap.
-This was the year Tom Simpson died and our shorthand labelling means the year equated with a fatality rather than its eventual winner.
-That year Raymond Poulidor, the pre-race pick, worked for Pingeon and his act of self-sacrifice while wearing the French jersey only endeared Poulidor even more to the French public.
-It’s said when the riders rode into the Parc des Princes stadium in Paris the crowd cheered Pou-pou more than Pin-pin.
+What’s certain is that Pingeon never looked back, he briefly surrendered the yellow jersey but took it back and Julio Jiménez and Felice Gimondi could only close the gap on him.
+This was the year Tom Simpson died and our shorthand labelling means that year’s Tour vintage equated with a fatality rather than its eventual winner.
+Raymond Poulidor, the pre-race pick, worked for Pingeon and his act of self-sacrifice while wearing the French jersey only endeared Poulidor even more to the French public.
+It’s said when the riders rode into the Parc des Princes in Paris the crowd cheered Pou-pou more than Pin-pin.

-1968 was supposed to see Pingeon help Poulidor in return, only for Poulidor to get struck by a motorbike and force out of the race with head injuries.
+1968 was supposed to see Pingeon help Poulidor in return, only for Poulidor to get struck by a motorbike and forced out of the race with head injuries.
 Pingeon enjoyed two stage wins including a huge raid in the Chartreuse mountains, taking a 235km stage from St. Etienne to Grenoble but a knee injury got the better of him and he conceded ground in a race eventually won by Jan Jansens, the first Dutch winner.
 In 1969 Pingeon won the Vuelta a España after another successful early breakaway put him in the lead which he defended to the end with only one team mate left by the finish in Bilbao.
-The same year he finished second in the Tour de France but a distant 16 minutes behind a hungry Merckx.
+The same year he finished second in the Tour de France but a distant 16 minutes behind a ravenous Merckx.
 Pingeon’s career continued by was regularly interrupted by a persistent knee injury – two Tour de France withdrawals – and anti-doping suspensions too after being caught for using amphetamines, then a recurrent issue in the peloton and almost an administrative matter, akin to a motorist getting a parking ticket rather than the scandal and taboo associated with today’s infractions.
 In 1972 he won the first stage of the Dauphiné, his last triumph before retirement in 1974, closing a career that included 30 wins.
 He was one of the best but in an era where Anquetil, Merckx, Poulidor and others monopolised the results and public imagination.

 An outsider or the ultimate insider?

 If Pingeon became Pin-pin during the age of Pou-Pou he was still the outsider, or rather the media were keen to portray him this way.
-His fragility meant he’d abandon races because of a sore knee or the cold and this made people see him as individualistc rather than the team player.
+His fragility meant he’d abandon races because of a sore knee or the cold and this made people see him as individualistic rather than the team player.
 He’d be happy to room alone during a stage race, not necessarily because he was a loner, he said to France Télévisions’ historian Jean-Paul Ollivier that it was down to recovery, he could just sleep more.
 In a recent interview with François Thomazeau for “Pingeon Le Marginal” in En Boucle, Un Autre Regard Sur Le Tour he listed a catalogue of disadvantages such as a smaller lung capacity than his rivals, he couldn’t tolerate the cold – “I was as thin as a nail” – and he need much more time to train than others, and when he’d get back on the bike in winter “I couldn’t do more than 40 kilometres without being drained.
 Then I went to 50, then 80 then 120.
 It was very slow“.
 His was the triumph of what Thomazeau calls gains marginaux.
 Pingeon knew his weaknesses and set about improving what he could like his position on the bike, diet and sleep.
-He’d be the first to bed and the last to rise so over a grand tour “I had one more night of sleep than everyone else“, living proof of former Tour winner Antonin Magne’s dictum that “the Tour is won on sleep“.
+He’d be the first to bed and the last to rise so over a grand tour “I had one more night of sleep than everyone else“, living proof of former Tour winner Antonin Magne’s dictum that “the Tour is won asleep“.
 When not sleeping he’d lie in bed and on rest days during the Tour de France when others would ride and stuff their faces Pingeon would rest, sweat in a hot baths and cut back the calories: highly eccentric at the time.
 Today it makes sense, here’s Richie Porte telling Skysports in 2014 about his rest day routine:

 “You don’t want the body to shut down and you hold on to a bit of water retention.
 You have to be mindful and you can’t go crazy with what you eat.”